AdaCore/spark2014/docs/lrm/source/packages.rst

    immediately before the evaluation of the postcondition or, if there is no postcondition, immediately before the point at which a postcondition would have been evaluated.
-If the Refined Postcondition evaluates to False, the the exceptions Assertion.Assertion_Error is raised.
+If the Refined Postcondition evaluates to False, then the exception Assertion.Assertion_Error is raised.
    Otherwise, the postcondition is then evaluated and checked as described in the Ada RM.